RobertDober/lab42_core/README.md

 Which can of course not be accomplished by `Integer.fm.+`

-For details see the corresponding [QED demo](https://github.com/RobertDober/lab42_core/blob/master/demo/behave.md).
+For details see the corresponding [Speculations](https://github.com/RobertDober/lab42_core/blob/master/speculations/behave.md).

 #### All Behavior is Composable